Guide on Equity, Diversity and Inclusion Terminology

 Definition

-A process that consists of challenging and dismantling colonial ideas, values and practices embedded in society in order to restore Indigenous ways of knowing, being and doing.
+A process that consists of challenging and dismantling colonial ideas, values and practices embedded in society in order to honour Indigenous Peoples' ways of knowing, being and doing.

 Notes